pedroth/nabladown.js/README.md

 1. Optimize html generation
    - Remove unnecessary spans, divs, etc.
-1. Add multiple types of indentations in lists
+1. Add paragraghs to lists as [here](https://www.markdownguide.org/basic-syntax/#paragraphs)
+2. Add inline attributes
+ to links, equations, custom... as [Quatro](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans)
 1. Optimize Playground
 	 - Loading screen
 	 - Render by chunks
    - Show token info in playground
 2. Total compatibility between nodejs and browser rendering.
 	- Copy button doesn't work when generating html as string
-2. Add dialog in images (expanding images in cell phone)
+2. Add dialog in images (expanding images in cell phone) - Check [photoswipe](https://photoswipe.com/), [glightbox](https://biati-digital.github.io/glightbox/)
+2. Add comments (html comments for instance)
 2. Order of footnote or footnote definition should irrelevant
-2. Add images with custom sizes (?)
 3. Use local katex style instead of online one
-3. Add `quotes >` to be compatible with Markdown (low priority)
 3. Multiple styles in code rendering
+2. Add metadata space such [Quatro](https://quarto.org/docs/output-formats/html-basics.html#overview)
-2. Change some recursions to linear recursions or just loops
+2. Change some recursions to linear recursions or just loops (?)
 	 - Apply parseAnyBut loop to parseDocument, parseExpressions, ...
+1. Add multiple types of indentations in lists (?)
-1. Optimize parse to use success/fail/either monad instead of exceptions(or function)
+1. Optimize parse to use success/fail/either (?) monad instead of exceptions(the ***or*** function)
+3. Add `quotes >` to be compatible with Markdown (?)